Neighbors concerned after explosion damages car in Bethlehem

+BETHLEHEM, Pa. -- Neighbors in Bethlehem awoke to a blast late Saturday night.

-BETHLEHEM, Pa. -- "My fiancé looks at me like what the hell is going on," said Tom Bonilla.
+"My fiancé looks at me like, what the hell is going on," said Tom Bonilla.

-5th Avenue in Bethlehem shook after a car exploded around midnight Saturday.
+Fifth Avenue in Bethlehem shook after a car exploded just before midnight Saturday.
 An Audi sedan could be seen badly damaged from the blast Sunday morning.
 People who live on the block panicked.

 "I thought it was worse than what we're looking at there.
 I thought somebody's home was going to have a hole in it.
 I thought my home had a hole in it just because of the thud that we felt.
 It literally shook us out of bed," said Bonilla.